Drayved/GameSaver/README.md

 GameSaver utilizes the RAWG.io API to fetch game information, including titles, descriptions, and cover images.
 This integration ensures that users have access to up-to-date and comprehensive game details.

+## Project Link

+You can access the Quizzical application [here](https://davids-gamesaver.netlify.app).

 ## Technologies Used

 - React - [https://reactjs.org](https://reactjs.org)